-It seems the majority of people are self-publishing.
+It seems most people are self-publishing.
 With the limited traditional publishing opportunities, it only makes sense.

 1. You are in complete control.

-2. Getting your book published and available for sales will take a fraction of the time it will take a traditional publisher to get it out into the world.
+2. Getting your book published and available for sale will take a fraction of the time it would take a traditional publisher to get it out into the world.

 3. You’ll make a lot more per book sale than through the traditional route.